enkidevs/curriculum/spreadsheets/intermediate/importing-data/import-process.md

 ## Revision

-In Google Spreadsheets, is it possible to import files from your Google Drive?
+In Google Sheets, is it possible to import files from your Google Drive?

 ???